jsf0/standoff/README.md

 More complex example payload files can be found in the examples/ directory.

+standoff can also be run in "pull" mode by specifying the -p option.
+This will connect to the server in the [Target] section, download any files requested in the [Files] section, and then locally run the commands from the [Commands] section.
+This is especially useful when combined with cron, as it can be used to remotely manage endpoints even if they are behind NAT and/or firewalls.

 ### Limitations

 The user-facing connection options for SSH are limited.
 This is to avoid too many knobs, but